lerebear/sizeup-action/README.md

           # This input is required.
           token: "${{ secrets.GITHUB_TOKEN }}"

-          # Optional arguments that will be forwarded to `git diff` when
+          # Options that will be forwarded to `git diff` when computing the
-          # computing the diff to evaluate with this Action.
+          # diff to evaluate with this workflow.
           #
           # Defaults to "--ignore-space-change", which ignores lines of the
           # diff in which the only change is to the amount of whitespace on the
           # line.
-          git-diff-args: ""
+          git-diff-options: ""

-          # Path to a YAML configuration file for this Action that is stored in
+          # Path to a YAML configuration file for this workflow that is stored
-          # this repository.
+          # in this repository.
           #
-          # This input defaults to "", which instructs the Action to use the
+          # This input defaults to "", which instructs the workflow to use the
           # built-in default configuration.
           configuration-file-path: ".github/workflows/sizeup/config.yaml"
 ```

-This will use `sizeup` to estimate the reviewability of any pull request opened on your repository using a YAML configuration file found at `.github/workflows/sizeup/config.yaml`.
+This will use [`sizeup`](https://github.com/lerebear/sizeup-core) to estimate the reviewability of any pull request opened on your repository using a YAML configuration file found at `.github/workflows/sizeup/config.yaml`.
 The format of the configuration file is described below.

+Please note that the workflow configuration above does not use [`actions/checkout`](https://github.com/actions/checkout).
+This is because `actions/checkout` does not provide enough options to make a customized `git diff` command maximally efficient.
+Instead, this Action will perform its own clone, fetch, and checkout operations using the provided `token`.

+## Versioning

+This Action follows [semantic versioning conventions](https://semver.org), but is still <1.0.
+Thus, as is common for pre-1.0 software, breaking changes are  sometimes introduced in minor version bumps (although patch version bumps will only contain backwards-compatible bug fixes).
+Please bear this in mind when choosing the version of this Action that you would like to use.

 ## Configuration